 - It then evaluates both data, environmental and user attributes against defined policies to determine appropriate access, usage and sharing rights.

-- A complete audit trail of all document access is logged and can be ported to Azure Sentinel or Splunk for upstream actions and analysis.
+- A complete audit trail of all document access is logged and can be ported to Microsoft Sentinel or Splunk for upstream actions and analysis.

 This level of granular, real-time control is the key to extending the Zero Trust methodology to the data layer.
 Each time a user tries to access information.
 All of these attributes are checked against policies to determine if a user can access a file and what they can do with it at that moment in time based on all of the parameters.